-The lessons from this period, I summarize in 10 points
+The lessons from this period, I summarize in 10 points:

-A. Wealth at times is not about having money.
+A. Wealth is not about having money.
 It is about having people who can raise help for you in critical situations based on the strength of your integrity.
 Subomi Plumptre taught me this, life reiterated it to me.

 B. Nothing knocks clarity and definition into you than watching your loved one hang in there at the mercy of a care provider who has seen way too many deaths to really really care.

 C. When you ‘live’ in an hospital, you will learn to define things differently.
 The help you think you need and the help you really need are two different things.
 E.g The help you need at times is an efficient rude care giver instead of an unskilled but highly effusive care giver.

 D. You cannot tell where help will come from.
 I have learnt that help in critical situations comes from unlikely places and people.
 The people you think will be there will fail you and guess what, you will have to forgive.

 E. Wealth and money are two different things.
 I have stated it before but it bears reiteration.

 F. Money is a defense.
 I have watched funny money scenarios and the bullshit you have to stomach just because…My prayer in recent times has been: Lord, I need financial acumen not just to multiply money but to create wealth.